Michael-Meade/snackhack2/README.md

 wp.run
 ```

 Now get wordpress user's.
-This will save the users in a file with a similiar name like this: google.com_users.txt. `wp_content_uploads` will check to see if there are any open directories.
+This will save the users in a file with a similar name like this: google.com_users.txt. `wp_content_uploads` will check to see if there are any open directories.

 ```ruby
 wp = Snackhack2::WordPress.new("https://themeisle.com")